zio/zio-metrics-connectors/README.md

  │    - Test (Just replys with a test message)   │
  └───────────────────────────────────────────────┘
 </pre>

-We want to give users the option to run a light weight server local to where their ZIO app is running that supports a few commands to aid monitoring and metrics of their application.
+We want to give users the option to run a lightweight server local to where their ZIO app is running that supports a few commands to aid monitoring and metrics of their application.

 ## Commands